Enjoyed this? Why not try...

 Want to move fast?
 Jump to the right section below.

 The reason that HIIT is so effective is that it produces post-oxygen consumption, which means your metabolic rate is higher for a long time after your session.
-This means your body will continue to burn through calories, even when you've finished working out.
+This means your body will continue to burn calories even when you’ve finished working out.

 There are many different ways that you can go about a cross trainer workout, but for this one, all you need is twenty minutes and your cross trainer.
 This is a great workout for building muscle mass, burning fat, increasing stamina and boosting cardio health.